-Solving adoption problems of an engineer-designed industrial optimization tools
+Solving adoption problems of a data-oriented industrial optimization tool

 Inception